NorESMhub/NorESM/CODE_OF_CONDUCT.md

 * Physical, verbal, or written abuse by anyone to anyone, including repeated use of pronouns other than those requested
 * Unwelcome sexual attention or advances
 * Personal attacks directed at other guests, members, participants, etc.
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information without explicit permission
 * Alarming, intimidating, threatening, or hostile comments or conduct
 * Inappropriate use of nudity and/or sexual images
 * Threatening or stalking anyone, including a participant